Custom inputs

 Simple text input

-This is the simplest possible input and does not leverage any of FormKit’s built in DOM structure and only outputs a text input — however it is a fully functional member of the group it is nested inside of and able to read and write values.
+This is the simplest possible input and does not leverage any of FormKit’s built-in DOM structure.
+It only outputs a text input — however, it is a fully functional member of the group it is nested inside of and able to read and write values.

 Load live example